Qetesh/miniflux-ai/README.md

 # miniflux-ai
 Miniflux with AI

-This project fetches RSS subscription content from Miniflux via API and utilizes a large language model (LLM) to generate summaries, translations, etc. The configuration file allows for easy customization and addition of LLM agents.
+This project integrates with Miniflux to fetch RSS feed content via API or webhook.
+It then utilizes large language models (e.g., Ollama, ChatGPT, LLaMA, Gemini) to generate summaries, translations, and AI-driven news insights.

 ## Features